 A captive finance company can provide the solution your company needs along with the equipment knowledge and experience to help guide you to success.
-A captive finance company also works within your industry, whether it's construction, mining, agriculture or oil and gas.
-This insider position ensures the company knows your needs and can make informed recommendations that best suit your organisation.
+Unlike a bank, which is focused on lending money, a captive finance company works within your industry, whether it's construction, mining, agriculture or oil and gas.
+This insider position ensures the company knows your needs and can make informed recommendations that best suit your organization.

 When you seek out an equipment finance solution, review the available options and speak with a representative before making your final decision.
 There are many different options to choose from, each with its own benefits, including:

 From getting cash fast to buying new or used equipment, it's important to know what your company's needs are before you apply so you can find the right financing match.
 With these various options, you can choose to lease equipment for a fixed period and then have the option to purchase the machinery in full either after a predetermined time or at the end of the contract.
 Flexibility allows you to find the perfect fit for your company's needs.

 If your company experiences slow and busy seasons (and chances are it will), then be sure to take these business cycles into account when applying for financing.
 Incorporating financing options into your annual budgeting allocations can go a long way toward stretching your money during the downtimes.